dcordiercnrs/VIMS-IR_uncertainties/README.md

  1. the random choice of 3x3 boxes in the cubes and the record of extracted data, stored in Pandas *DataFrames*, in `HDF5` files.
 This step can be accomplished with the Python Jupyter notebook:
     - `VIMS-IR_uncert_Part_ONE.ipynb`

-    An example of spatial distribution of 3x3 boxes is reported in the following map of Titan surface:
+    <br>An example of spatial distribution of 3x3 boxes is reported in the following map of Titan surface:
     <center>
     <img src="fig/distri_map_boxes.png">
     </center>

-For memory, the Huygens landing site has been marked with a red square, while Selk crater
-    (planned to be explored by Dragonfly) is tagged with a yellow square.
+    For memory, the Huygens landing site has been marked with a red square, while Selk crater (planned to be explored by Dragonfly) is tagged with a yellow square.
 Titan surface mosaic a credit: NASA/JPL-Caltech/Univ.
 Arizona a https://photojournal.jpl.nasa.gov/catalog/PIA22770